wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 ### How can I organize my runs?

-Your W&B runs are automatically organized and can be filtered/sorted based on any configuration parameter such as job type, base model, learning rate, training filename and any other hyper-parameter.
+Your W&B runs are automatically organized and can be filtered/sorted based on any configuration parameter such as job type, base model, learning rate and any other hyper-parameter.

 In addition, you can rename your runs, add notes or create tags to group them.

-Once you’re satisfied, you can save your workspace and use it to create report, importing data from your runs and saved artifacts (training/validation files).

 ## Resources